Find a quick, affordable service to make a money transfer to Papua New Guinea.

 As geographical neighbours, Australia and Papua New Guinea share strong and important links.
 And with PNG home to the iconic Kokoda Track, this stunning mountainous nation is an extremely popular destination for Australian tourists.

 If you ever need to send money to PNG from Australia, there are plenty of transfer options at your disposal.
-Just make sure you compare them all to ensure that you find the most cost-effective solution.
-Send 60+ currencies at competitive rates with $0 transfer fees for Finder customers.
-WorldFirst will beat any eligible quote from another provider.
+Just make sure you compare them all to ensure that you find the most cost-effective solution. $0 transfer fees for Finder customers.

 International Money Transfer Offer